 - Really think about your venue.
 A nicer venue may help cut cost is decor or cause you to spend more.
 Does the venue offer transportation, such as shuttles?
 Honestly, after you’ve made you tentative budget and set an event template, you should find a venue.
 This will help you finalize date and location, which will help you set the program.

-- I choose to separate, invitations and marketing.
-I want there to be a set budget that highlights the personal participation to the event.
+- I choose to separate invitations and marketing.
+I want there to be a set budget that highlights personal participation in the event.
 The extra marketing would be used for signage, advertisement, and such.
 The invitation and marketing budgets should feed into each other.

 - Check with vendors to see if they provide their tech needs or can give you a concise list.
 Sometimes tech needs are an afterthought that can add unnecessary extra cost when it’s too late to catch.